TheVladdestVlad/TheVladdestVlad.github.io/_posts/HTB/2020-04-11-Traverxec.md

 ## Privilege escalation and root flag

-Upon further inspection of david's home directori I find an interesting script located in /home/david/bin/
+Upon further inspection of david's home directory, I find an interesting script located in /home/david/bin/

 ![script](/assets/images/HTB/Traverxec/script.jpg)

-It looks like david can call [journalctl](https://gtfobins.github.io/gtfobins/journalctl/) as sudo. journalctl uses [less](https://gtfobins.github.io/gtfobins/less/) as a pager, and less sometimes doesn't exit if the terminal isn't wide enough.
+It looks like david can call [journalctl](https://gtfobins.github.io/gtfobins/journalctl/) using sudo. journalctl uses [less](https://gtfobins.github.io/gtfobins/less/) as a pager, and less sometimes doesn't exit if the terminal isn't wide enough.
 So I make my terminal narrower and then run
 ```